ElIgibility Requirements

 Examples of acceptable non-Shared Assessments include but are not limited to:

-You may upload any non-Shared Assessments CPEs to your account in our Education portal at any time.
+You may upload any non-Shared Assessments CPEs to your account in our Shared Assessments Academy portal at any time.
 Once you’ve logged into your account, go to the Certificate tab, and click on the Add Non-Shared Assessments CPEs button.
 Follow the instructions on the page to upload the information.
 The required information to upload is:

-Documentation proof of the agenda and attendance must be available in case of audit but is optional for upload to your account.
+Documentation proof of the agenda and attendance must be available in case of an audit, but is optional for upload to your account.
 Documentation must take the form of one of the following:

-• Electronic form or communication from the issuing organization stating agenda and attendance
+- Electronic form or communication from the issuing organization stating the agenda and attendance

 Certification holders are solely responsible for the legitimacy of their documentation and accurate recordkeeping.
 Certification holders may be required to participate in an audit of CPE credits for up to two years after the submission date.

-Audit of CPE Hours.
 A random sample of Certification holders is selected each year for audit.
 Those certification holders must provide written evidence of previously reported activities that meet the criteria described in the Qualifying Continuing Professional Education section above.
 Please send copies of supporting documentation because the documents will not be returned.
-The Shared Assessments Certification Advisory Council will determine the acceptance of hours for professional educational activities.
+Shared Assessments will determine the acceptance of hours for professional educational activities.
 Those individuals who do not comply with the audit will have their certification revoked.

 Annual payment of the CTPRA Maintenance Fee